Open for strolling, a wedding gift from 1852

-The Zachary-Tolbert House in Cashiers is a rare example of vernacular Greek Revival style architecture in the North Carolina mountains.
-Remaining virtually unaltered for 150 years, the house serves as a monument to the pioneer settlers of Cashiers Valley.
+Virtually unaltered for 150 years, the Zachary-Tolbert House in Cashiers stands as a rare example of vernacular Greek Revival style architecture in the North Carolina mountains.

-Mordecai Zachary, the son of pioneer Col. John Zachary, started clearing land for the house in 1842 and presented the completed house as a wedding gift to his new bride, Elvira Keener, in 1852.
-The couple raised their family of twelve children in the home during the next twenty-one years.
+Mordecai Zachary, the son of pioneer Col. John Zachary, cleared land for the house in 1842 and presented the completed house as a wedding gift to his new bride, Elvira Keener, in 1852.
+The couple raised twelve children in the home over the next twenty-one years.

-The three families that followed used the house only as a summer dwelling, never adding electricity, plumbing, central heat, or paint to the interior walls.
-The plain-style furniture crafted by Mordecai was sold with the house and remains on display today.
-Through the years each resident family left graffiti on the walls, marking business transactions, birthdays, visitors, and secrets yet to be deciphered.
+The three families that followed used the house only as a summer dwelling, declining to add electricity, plumbing or central heat, or paint the interior walls.
+The plain-style furniture crafted by Mordecai remains on display.
+Through the years each resident family left graffiti, including business transactions, birthdays, visitors, and secrets yet to be deciphered.

-The Tolbert family enjoyed and cared for the house through most of the twentieth century until its purchase and subsequent donation to the Cashiers Historical Society.
-The house is now listed on National Register of Historic Places.
+The Tolbert family cared for the house, now listed on the National Register of Historic Places, through most of the twentieth century until its donation to the Cashiers Historical Society.

-In addition to viewing the eight-room house, visitors are encouraged to walk the trails that date back to prehistoric times, see the two springs on the property, and view the archaeology exhibits.
+In addition to viewing the eight-room house, you’re encouraged to walk trails on the property that date to prehistoric times and view archaeology exhibits.

 The Zachary-Tolbert House is open for tours from 11 am – 3 pm Friday and Saturday, mid-May through mid-October.
 Group tours with trained guides may be scheduled in advance for any day of the week.
 There is no charge for guided tours, although a $5 donation is encouraged.
 For additional information, please call 828-743-7710 or visit the website.